sambuckwild/Spark-SQL-Case-Study/README.md

 In 2017, Emmanuel Macron and Marine Le Pen were the final two candidates in the French Presidential Election.
 The two candidates had drastically different approaches to governing, and as such, the election was a major topic of discussion on Twitter.
 You are going to use a dataset of **216,912** tweets to study it.

 ### The Dataset
-<a href="https://s3.us-east-2.amazonaws.com/jgartner-test-data/twitter/zippedData.zip">The data</a> you are provided a line delimited json file (746 MB) of tweets from France during that time period.
+<a href="https://s3.us-east-2.amazonaws.com/jgartner-test-data/twitter/zippedData.zip">The data</a> you are provided is a line delimited json file (746 MB) of tweets from France during that time period.
 > Hint: Such a line delimited json file is also called a [`jsonl`](http://jsonlines.org/) file, which means each line of it is a string which can be converted into a json object.
 For example, the following code snippet demonstrates how you can read such a jsonl file into a list of json objects.

 ```python